 · Tolerance of those of different faiths and beliefs

-In doing so, we are able to show how our work with pupils is effective in preparing them for life in modern Britain.
-Actively promoting also means challenging pupils, staff or parents who express opinions contrary to fundamental British values, including ‘extremist’ views.
+In doing so, we are able to show how our work with pupils is effectively preparing them for life in modern Britain.
+This emphasis on respecting the rights of others by promoting British Values also means challenging pupils, staff or parents who express opinions contrary to these fundamental values, including ‘extremist’ views.

 Some of the ways in which Ash Grove Academy promotes British Values include:

-* Rights Respecting Schools Award - Ash Grove Academy started its journey to become a Rights Respecting School towards the end of 2019, and by March 2020 we had been awarded our Bronze Award.
-This means that we have become a Rights Committed school - we have proven our commitment to upholding and promoting the Rights stated in the United Nations Convention on the Rights of the Child and are now working towards our Silver Award: Rights Aware, and are hoping to gain accreditation in the spring term 2022.
+* Rights Respecting Schools Award (RRSA) - Ash Grove Academy started its journey to become a Rights Respecting School towards the end of 2019.
+By March 2020 we had been awarded our Bronze Award, and in 2022 we received our Silver Award.
+This means that we are Rights Aware, with our whole school community embedding the language and attitudes of respecting the rights of every child.
 As part of the PSHE curriculum, each class has created their own RRSA charter, identifying the rights that they will focus on during the academic year, as well as recognising the importance of respecting the rights of others.

 * Promoting positive learning behaviours - This underpins all aspects of learning at Ash Grove Academy, where children are encouraged to approach their work with positivity, resilience and enthusiasm.
 Children work collaboratively across all areas of the curriculum, developing their social skills and reciprocity and accepting everyone regardless of their differences.
 By promoting these characteristics alongside the core British values, we believe that we are helping to create healthy, productive and valued members of society for the future.

 * Our PSHE Curriculum actively promotes all five British Values, as well as developing positive attributes and characteristics, such as honesty, integrity, resilience and self-confidence.
 Explicit links are made between lesson content and each British Value, and these links are shared and explored with the children.